-20. 50000 conomic status for PK-12 students Gap The MLDS does not currently contain a reliable and consistent measure of students' socioeconomic status.
+Gap The MLDS does not currently contain a reliable and consistent measure of students' socioeconomic status.
 Reason The variables necessary to compute a robust measure of socioeconomic status are not available from MSDE.
 Impacts Socioeconomic status (SES) has been correlated with an individual's skill development, academic achievement, work and life outcomes, and overall psychological and behavioral well-being.
-11 SES data can inform provide additional context to inform policies at all levels of the education system.
-12 The term "socioeconomic status" can be defined broadly as one's access to financial, social, cultural, and human capital resources.
+SES data can inform provide additional context to inform policies at all levels of the education system.
+SES data can be defined broadly as one's access to financial, social, cultural, and human capital resources.
 Variables from three primary components are typically used to "measure" socioeconomic status: • family income • parental educational attainment • parental occupation.
-13 The MLDS, like the education community as a whole, has historically relied on free and reduced-price meals (FARMS) data to identify socioeconomically disadvantaged students and schools.
+SES data can inform provide additional overall psychological and behavioral psychological and behavioral well-being.
+SES data can inform provide additional context to inform policies at all levels of the education system.
+SES data can inform provide additional context to inform policies at all levels of the education system.
+SES data can inform provide additional context to inform policies at all levels of the education system.
+SES data can inform provide additional context to inform policies at all levels of the education system.
+SES data can inform provide additional context to inform policies at all levels of the education system.
+SES data can inform provide additional context to inform policies at all levels of the education system.
+SES data can inform provide additional context to inform policies at all levels of the education system.
+SES data can inform provide additional context to inform provide addi The MLDS, like the education community as a whole, has historically relied on free and reduced-price meals (FARMS) data to identify socioeconomically disadvantaged students and schools.
 Using the FARMS indicator as a measure of poverty has advantages and disadvantages.
 The advantage is that it is readily available and it is a commonly used measure in educational research (because it is usually the only measure available).
 One disadvantage is that the FARMS indicator is only a proxy measure of poverty; it reflects only household income and not parental educational attainment or occupational status (Cowan et al., 2012).
 A second disadvantage is that it reflects only families that chose to participate.
 A third disadvantage is that recent changes to the National School Lunch Program have expanded eligibility so that many students receive free meals at school regardless of household income, making data since 2012 particularly inaccurate (USDE, 2012).
 Finally, FARMS is only an indicator of household poverty; it does not capture the full spectrum of socioeconomic status.
 Resolution Explore alternative measures and sources of data to include in the MLDS.
 Census block and/or tract numbers could be used to construct socioeconomic status indicators at the student's household neighborhood level.
-Feasibility Data available - Under consideration Status Active House Bill 1206 requires county boards of education to convert student home addresses into a U.S. Census Bureau tract or block number and then provide that information to MSDE.
+Feasibility Data available - In-Progress Status Active House Bill 1206 requires county boards of education to convert student home addresses into a U.S. Census Bureau tract or block number and then provide that information to MSDE.
 MSDE will in turn provide these data to the MLDS Center.
 The MLDS Center and MSDE formed the Census Tract and Block Data Workgroup with representatives from four local school systems.
 The Census Tract and Block Data Workgroup's purpose is to discuss data availability, potential barriers, and supports for local school systems as well as review draft protocols and assist with the implementation of this new initiative.
-Full implementation is planned for Summer 2022.
+Full implementation is planned for Fall 2022.
+With the addition of student census block